pkalamegham/moplog/README.md

 > grunt unit

-To determine unit test coverage, run the coverage grunt task.
-An HTML output will give percentages and highlight lines not covered by any test:
+To determine unit test coverage, run the cov grunt task.
+A terminal friendly coverage output will give percentages and highlight lines not covered by any test:

-> grunt coverage
+> grunt cov